Margaret’s Pond Open Space

 The pond attracts lots of wildlife including ducks, Canadian Geese, redwing blackbirds, turtles, muskrats and beavers.
 Cormorants, a water bird, perch on the solitary dead cottonwood tree next to Legacy Ridge Parkway.

 A path covered with shredded bark is located on the north, east and south side of the pond.
 The path hugs the edge of the canal.
 This path connects with the sidewalk along Legacy Ridge Parkway to form a half mile trail loop.
 A small parking area is available along Legacy Ridge Parkway.

 Margaret’s Pond is not regularly stocked with fish.
 However, small bluegills populate the pond and are easy to catch.
 Margaret’s Pond is a great fishing spot for children.

 Margaret’s Pond is a relatively new name given to the pond.
 Bill Kearney, son-in-law to Hawn family, one of the two owners of the Margaret’s Pond land since 1953, named the pond after his sister.
-Margaret’s Pond was purchased by the city for open space in 1992.
+The pond was purchased by the city for open space in 1992.